Advising Appointments (starting February 8, 2021)

 If you have already applied for graduation online, you do not need to see an advisor to get your advising hold removed (although you are welcome to do so).
-Turn in your completed advising form.
-An advisor will check to make sure you're on track to graduate.
+It is highly encouraged that you check the "myprogress" option in mysjsu.
+Make sure that everything that you think has been completed has a green box next to it.
+The university is using "myprogress" to evaluate you for graduation, so it must be correct.
+If you have any doubts, email email@example.com.
+Include your student ID number and list any classes you plan to take in your last semester(s).
+An advisor will check to make sure you're on track for graduation and can fix errors in myprogress.

 All other BSME majors: We are using a program called Spartan Connect to make appointments.
 Click here to make an appointment during the regular semester.
+Sign up for Mechanical Engineering Major Advising.
 If you cannot make your appointment for any reason, cancel as early as possible! the system will block you from future appointments if you are a no-show twice.
-Answers to Frequently Asked Questions can be found online in a searchable format.

 To apply for graduation

-Spring 2020 grads and later will be sent directions via email about how to apply online once they are eligible -- no more paper forms to submit!!
+You will be sent directions via email about how to apply online once you are eligible.
 There are some directions posted here.

 If you are returning to SJSU after a long absence, check out the resources that can be found here to apply.